renderedtext/semaphore-docs-new/source/docs/ssh-access-to-build-environment.md

 ### Requirements

-To launch an SSH session on Semaphore you'll need to add a [public SSH key](https://semaphoreci.com/docs/managing-public-ssh-keys-for-ssh-sessions.html) to your account settings.
+In order to use Semaphore's SSH session, you'll need to add a [public SSH key](https://semaphoreci.com/docs/managing-public-ssh-keys-for-ssh-sessions.html) to your account settings.

 ### Launching a new SSH session

-To launch such a build environment, visit the build or deploy page and click on the Launch SSH button above your jobs's output.
+To launch such a debugging environment, click on the `Launch SSH` button, found after opening the particular job's log.

 <img src="/docs/assets/img/ssh-session/ssh-session-1.png" class="img-responsive">